gardener/gardener/docs/deployment/image_vector.md

   ...
 ```

-## Image vectors for dependent components
+## Image Vectors for Dependent Components

 The gardenlet is deploying a lot of different components that might deploy other images themselves.
 These components might use an image vector as well.